-Officers from the Internal Revenue Service (IRS) may send out a Letter 1058 - Final Notice of Intent to Levy to a taxpayer with an outstanding tax debt.
-The letter provides legal notice of the debt and a final chance to remedy the debt before the IRS will begin to levy assets or put a lien on the property.
+Officers from the Internal Revenue Service (IRS) may send out a Letter 1058 - Final Notice of Intent to Levy to a taxpayer with an outstanding tax liability.
+The letter provides legal notice of the liability and a final chance to remedy the tax liability before the IRS will begin to levy assets or put a lien on the property.

 If you receive an LT1058 notice from the IRS, contact your reliable tax attorney as soon as possible.
 In Maryland, contact Juda Gabaie at Gabaie & Associates, LLC for help.